bushidocodes/gm-fabric-dashboard/README.md

 ### 2. Use docker to start an example Grey Matter Microservice

-#### For a JVM-based microservice:
+### For a JVM-based microservice:

-Open ./public/index.html and replace `__BASE_RUNTIME__` with `JVM`.

-Run `docker run -it -p 9990:9990 spmcbride1201/gm-fab-jvm`
+Run `docker run -it -p 1337:9990 spmcbride1201/gm-fab-jvm`

-After starting your microservice, you should see a valid JSON file [at this endpoint](http://localhost:9990/admin/metrics.json).
+After starting your microservice, you should see a valid JSON file [at this endpoint](http://localhost:1337/admin/metrics.json).
 If you see JSON data, you are ready to proceed.

+### For a Go-based microservice:

+Run `docker run -it -p 1337:10001 drfogout/metricssimple`

+After starting your microservice, you should see a valid JSON file [at this endpoint](http://localhost:1337/metrics).
+If you see JSON data, you are ready to proceed.#

 ### 3. Install Node.js and the npm package manager via a version management tool